-As of July 3, 2014, to be eligible to purchase service (excepting Peace Corps service and refund buybacks), at the time you submit your service purchase application, you must be a member in service with the MTRS (generally, you are a "member in service" if you are: actively teaching; receiving Workers' Compensation for total incapacity; on a sick leave; or, on an authorized unpaid leave of less than one year).
+□ As of July 3, 2014, to be eligible to purchase service (excepting Peace Corps service and refund buybacks), at the time you submit your service purchase application, you must be a member in service with the MTRS (generally, you are a "member in service" if you are: actively teaching; receiving Workers' Compensation for total incapacity; on a sick leave; or, on an authorized unpaid leave of less than one year).

-All service purcl hases must be paid f or in full prior to your d ate of retirement; late pay ments w ill delay your d ate of retirement
+□ All service purchases must be paid for in full prior to your date of retirement; late payments will delay your date of retirement.

-□ Be aware that the service purchase process may take several months, so please be sure to start the service purchase process as early as possible in advance of your desired retirement date.
+\Box Be aware that the service purchase process may take several months, so please be sure to st tart the servi ce purch ase proc cess as early as possible in advance of your desired retirement date. - -

-Type of purchasable service Maximum time creditable Applicable interest rate Other MA public service with the MTRS or a MA town, city, state, county or regional authority 1 , during which $\ \square$ You were NOT a member of a MA contributory retirement system 20 years Actuarial ☐ You WERE a member of a MA contributory retirement system, and after which, you withdrew your funds (known as a "refund buyback") No maximum interest (as of 1/1/2020 , ☐ MA public school substitute, temporary or part-time teaching or tutoring service 20 years 7.25%)1 ☐ Out-of-state public school teaching service ^{2, 4} 10 years □ Nonpublic, private school teaching service BEFORE 1973 ^{2, 3, 4} (out-of-state or in MA) 10 years □ Overseas dependent school teaching service ^{2, 4,} 5 years □ Vocational education work experience (for Chapter 74 certified educators) 3 years Buyback □ Nonpublic school teaching service in a MA publicly funded school ^{3, 4} 10 years interest □ Peace Corps service 3 years (as of 1/1/2020, 3.625%) □ Pre-1975 maternity leave (except in rare situations, you must have purchased this service by 12/31/2001; however, if you believe you may qualify, please contact our office) 4 years - , , □ Active military service in U.S. armed forces, MA National Guard or Active Reserves (other than a military leave of absence during membership in a MA contributory retirement system) Generally 4 years No interest charged on 1st invoice, 1st due date; thereafter buyback interest
+Type of purchasable service Maximum time creditable Applicable interest rate Other MA public service with the MTRS or a MA town, city, state, county or regional authority 1 , during which You were NOT a member of a MA contributory retirement system 20 years Actuarial You WERE a member of a MA contributory retirement system, and after which, you withdrew your funds (known as a "refund buyback") No maximum interest (as of 1/1/2023, □ MA public school substitute, temporary or part-time teaching or tutoring service 20 years 7.00%)1 □ Out-of-state public school teaching service ^{2, 4} 10 years □ Nonpublic, private school teaching service BEFORE 1973 ^{2, 3, 4} (out-of-state or in MA) 10 years - □ Overseas dependent school teaching service ^{2, 4,} 5 years □ Vocational education work experience (for Chapter 74 certified educators) 3 years Buyback □ Nonpublic school teaching service in a MA publicly funded school ^{3, 4} 10 years interest 3 years - (as of 1/1/2023, 3.5%) □ Pre-1975 maternity leave (except in rare situations, you must have purchased this service by 12/31/2001; however, if you believe you may qualify, please contact our office) 4 years □ Active military service in U.S. armed forces, MA National Guard or Active Reserves (other than a military leave of absence during membership in a MA contributory retirement system) Generally 4 years No interest charged on 1st invoice, 1st due date; thereafter, buyback interest